truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingCatalogs.md

 Users can edit, refresh, delete, and view the catalog summary by clicking on a catalog to expand and show the options.

-**Edit** opens the **Edit Catalog** screen where users can change the name SCALE uses to look up a catalog, add other trains to the catalog, or change the trains from which the UI retrieves available applications for the catalog.
+**Edit** opens the **Edit Catalog** screen where users can change the name SCALE uses to look up a catalog or change the trains from which the UI retrieves available applications for the catalog.

 {{< trueimage src="/images/SCALE/Apps/AppsEditCatalogScreen.png" alt="Apps Edit Catalog Screen" id="Apps Edit Catalog Screen" >}}